nitishxyz/solforge/docs/ARCHITECTURE_DIAGRAM.md

 │  │  │                                                      │     │  │
 │  │  │  • Download binary from GitHub releases             │     │  │
 │  │  │  • Install to ~/.local/bin/                      │     │  │
-│  │  │  • Published to npm as @solforge/install            │     │  │
+│  │  │  • Published to npm as solforge            │     │  │
 │  │  │                                                      │     │  │
-│  │  │  Usage: bunx @solforge/install                      │     │  │
+│  │  │  Usage: bunx solforge                      │     │  │
 │  │  │                                                      │     │  │
 │  │  └──────────────────────────────────────────────────────┘     │  │
 │  │                                                               │  │